How To Create Landing Pages That Actually Convert

 What Is A Landing Page?

-If you’ve ever filled an online form with your email and name to get a free guide or other forms of freebies, then you’ve seen and/or used a landing page.
+If you’ve ever filled out an online form with your email and name to get a free guide or other forms of freebies, then you’ve seen and/or used a landing page.
 Unlike a homepage, which welcomes new visitors to your website and gives them a menu of options of where to go to find what they need, a landing page is created with a single purpose in mind: conversions.

 Having said that, it should now be clear that creating a landing page that actually produces results follows different rules than creating a regular web page, or an email newsletter.